Gfuen/Checklist/Things to remember/remember.md

 * TGT can only be used on the machine it was created for, but the TGS potentially offers more flexibility.

 * The user and group permissions in TGS are not verified by the application.
 It blindly trusts it.

+* fcrackzip to crack zip files

+* python gnumeric package for converting xls files to csv